-4 Policy HS.1, Oxford Local Plan 2001-2016, Oxford City Council, November 2005
+5 Policy HS.1, Oxford Local Plan 2001-2016, Oxford City Council, November 2005

-Figure 1: The past and anticipated supply of housing during the Plan period 2001-2016 (Oxford City Council)
+Figure 1: The past and anticipated supply of housing during the Plan period 2001-2016 Source: Oxford City Council

-Figure 2: Monitor - The position above or below zero represents how many dwellings Oxford City Council is ahead or behind their cumulative allocation at any point in time (Oxford City Council)
+Figure 2: Monitor - The position above or below zero represents how many dwellings Oxford City Council is ahead or behind their cumulative allocation at any point in time

 Since 2003/04, completions have exceeded the Local Plan (and Structure Plan) target quite considerably.
 The projection suggests that if windfall sites continue to come forward at the same rate, and that allocated sites deliver as predicted, the overall target for 2016 of 6,500 dwellings could be exceeded by almost 1,500 dwellings (Figure 2).
-This projection is a result of work undertaken for the Urban Potential Study 2005 and updated by Oxford City Council databases.
+This projection is a result of work undertaken for the Urban Potential Study 20051, Oxford's Strategic Housing Land Availability Assessment2 and updated by Oxford City Council databases.